Recruitment Goals for 2021: An Essential Guide For Your Next Recruiting Strategy

 Reduce Failure Rates

-All recruiters want to succeed with the most placements as possible.
-However, placing a candidate at your company and having them onboard doesn’t mark the end of the placement process.
+All recruiters want to succeed with the most placements possible.
+However, placing a candidate at your company and having them on board doesn’t mark the end of the placement process.
 “It’s a candidate-driven market!” has become the new mantra.
-Employees’ retention rate is also a major part of the placement process, and making sure that you create engaging experience for your candidates right at the beginning of the hiring process.
+Employees’ retention rate is also a significant part of the placement process and ensures that you create an engaging experience for your candidates right at the beginning of the hiring process.

 Adopt the SMART Method